luisliz/fi-tracker/README.md

 - [ ]  Better structure for api
 - [ ]  User login (not priority)
 - [ ]  Some type of auto budget feature
-- [ ] "Should I purchase this?" area
+- [ ] "Should I purchase this?" area -> a finance simulator

 ### Done
 - [x] Add Accounts with balance